touchtypie/touchtypie/README.md

 Ensure each collection you want to practice is available as a URL.

 In `touchtypie`, go to `Environment`, and click `+` beside `LIBRARIES`, paste a library URL and hit enter.
-Do this for each book you want to practice.
+Do this for each library you want to practice.

 To save your practice environment, see [this answer](#q-how-to-save-the-practice-session).